Skip to content

 Oct 02, 2020

-1092 views
+2730 views

-How do you Measure the ROI of UX Research?
+How Do You Measure The ROI Of UX Research?

-Time and time again, user experience testing has proven to be an integral part of retaining customers, bringing in new customers, and improving your users’ overall experience with your brand.
-But if you are just getting started in user experience testing, how do you measure the ROI of your UX research to share with valuable company stakeholders?
-In this webinar, we will break down the true value of a positive customer experience, highlight tangible ways to calculate the ROI of your user research, and teach you how to share the true value of your user experience research.
+User experience testing has proven to be an integral part of retaining customers, bringing in new customers, and improving your users’ overall experience with your brand.
+But if you are just getting started in user experience testing, how do you measure the ROI of your UX research?

 Our goal is to help you calculate ROI based off of your company’s unique KPIs.
-With our platforms unique and customizable testing features and our experience in generating valuable customer insights, we will show you how interconnected your company’s goals are with testing and evaluating your brand’s customer experience.
+With our platform’s unique and customizable testing features and our experience in generating valuable customer insights, we will show you how interconnected your company’s goals are with testing and evaluating your brand’s customer experience.

 Userlytics